|Date of Birth||7 March 1970, Westminster, London, England, UK|

 Rachel Hannah Weisz was born on 7 March, 1970, in London, U.K., to Edith Ruth (Teich), a psychoanalyst, and George Weisz, an inventor.
 Her parents both came to England around 1938.
 Her father is a Hungarian Jewish immigrant, and her mother, from Vienna, is of Italian and Austrian Jewish heritage.
 Rachel has a sister, Minnie, a curator and photographer.

-Rachel was a model when she was 14 and began acting during her studies at Cambridge University.
+Rachel started modeling when she was 14, and began acting during her studies at Cambridge University.
 While there, she formed a theater company named "Talking Tongues", which won the Guardian Award, at the Edinburgh Festival, for its take on Neville Southall's "Washbag".
-Rachel went on to star on stage in the lauded Sean Mathias revival of Noel Coward's "Design For Living".
+Rachel went on to star on stage in the lauded Sean Mathias revival of Noël Coward's "Design For Living".
 It was a role that won her a vote for Most Promising Newcomer by the London Critics' Circle.

 She recently (early 2011) married "James Bond" actor, Daniel Craig in a private ceremony in New York.